tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Glass Slippers

+_Recharge 6+:_ Your attire changes to suit the occasion.
+You gain a +2 bonus to a skill check to do something like fast talk your way past guards or appear that you belong in places where you ordinarily would not.

+**Quirk:** Envious of others’ relationships.

+---

 #### Gravewalker’s Shoes

 When you move, everyone nearby feels a sudden, inexplicable chill that seems to be in time with your footsteps, as if you’re walking on their grave right now.
 You get a bonus of +2AC against opportunity attacks provoked by movement, but this bonus is lost for the rest of the turn if one of the opportunity attacks hits.

 **Quirk:** You disconcert and discomfort people just by being there.

+---

+#### Iron Slippers

+_Recharge 16+:_ When you disengage from one or more enemies, one enemy that you disengage from takes ongoing damage equal to your level and becomes stuck (save ends both) as its feet burn and it’s forced to dance.

+**Quirk:** Laughs at the misfortune of others.

 ---